Siem Reap (Day 1) – Pub Street & Old Market

 Sunrise

-Anyways, things just went swimmingly well.
-Our hotel (pre-booked online from Agoda) had sent someone to pick us up at the airport in a nice green van.
+Anyway, things just went swimmingly well.
+Our hotel had sent someone to pick us up at the airport in a nice green van.
 It ensured that we had a comfortable and hassle-free ride to our hotel.

 Borei Angkor Resort & Spa, Siem Reap